jefeste/parametric-insurance-sui-blockchain/README.md

 ## How It Works
 SuInsure operates on a "parametric" model, which means payouts are triggered by data, not opinions.
 * **Automatic Triggers:** Our smart contracts monitor real-world data via oracles (like local weather reports for farmers or economic stats for businesses).
-* **Instant Payouts:** As soon as a specific threshold is crossed—for example, if rainfall drops below a certain level—compensation is sent directly to the insured user's wallet.
+* **Instant Payouts:** As soon as a specific threshold is crossed, (for example, if rainfall drops below a certain level) compensation is sent directly to the insured user's wallet.
 * **No Paperwork:** Because the trigger is mathematical and automatic, there is no need to file a claim or wait months for approval.
 This is critical for businesses with low cash reserves or farmers facing immediate climate risks.

 ## Key Features